keltia/books-utils/README.md

 You MUST install the command-line utilities from within Calibre for this to work as it relies on `calibredb` for querying the library.

+You MUST also have a custom column named 'Added:' that is supposed to have the date each book was added, or edit the source to change `#added:` into `date:`.

 ## Usage

     Usage: newer-than [-h] [-D path] [-f format] [-d DATE | -t DAYS]